-Lacustrine evaporites — The most commonly known form of lithium-containing lacustrine deposit is found in the Jadar Valley in Serbia, for which the lithium- and boron-bearing element jadarite is named.
+Lacustrine evaporites — The most commonly known form of lithium-containing lacustrine deposit is found in the Jadar Valley in Serbia, for which the lithium- and boron-bearing mineral jadarite is named.

 Rio Tinto signed a memorandum of understanding with the government of Serbia to fast track the development of the deposit.
 The project is currently in the prefeasibility stage and could begin construction in 2023 following a final investment decision from Rio Tinto.

-Now that you know more about sedimentary and pegmatite lithium deposits, what else would you like to know about lithium?
-Here are some more articles to improve your expertise in the space.
+Now that you know more about sedimentary and pegmatite lithium deposits, here are some more articles to improve your expertise in the space:

 This is an updated version of an article originally published by the Investing News Network in 2012.

 Don’t forget to follow us @INN_Resource for real-time news updates.